 Agreement with Dr. Theuer.
 On February 5, 2019, we entered into an Amended and Restated Employment Agreement with Charles P. Theuer, our President and Chief Executive Officer, which amended, restated and superseded in its entirety Dr. Theuer's employment agreement entered into in February 2017.
-Pursuant to the amended employment agreement, Dr. Theuer is entitled to an initial annual base salary of \$552,921 and is eligible to receive an annual performance bonus of up to 50% of his base salary, as determined by our Board.
+Pursuant to the amended employment agreement, Dr. Theuer is entitled to an initial annual base salary of \$552,921 and is eligible to receive an annual performance bonus of up to 50% of his base salary, as determined by our Board and subject to employment in good standing at the end of the calendar year applicable to such bonus.
 Dr. Theuer is additionally entitled to certain severance benefits pursuant to his agreement, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."